msent0/Yarimono-Archipelago/README.md

   - Chests and hidden item pickups.
   - Event items in shops.
   - Ultimate move unlocks for each type.
-  - (Optional, default on) Yariman Encyclopedia scene unlocks.
+  - (Optional) Yariman Encyclopedia scene unlocks.
+  - (Optional) Trainer battle money rewards.

 There are four possible goals to choose from:
  - Defeat White God - Normal game completion.